charlesdavydov2010/notes/README.md

 1. Prioritize tasks: When you are working on a project, it is important to determine which tasks are most critical and should be completed first.
 By prioritizing your tasks in this way, you can ensure that you focus on the most important aspects of the project.
 2. Plan ahead: By planning ahead for your projects, You can avoid being caught off guard by unexpected challenges or delays.
 Create a detailed plan for each project that includes deadlines, milestones, resources, etc. Then, stay up-to-date with the plan and adjust as needed.
 3. Stay organized: Keeping your code, project files, notes, research, documentation, all in order and easily accessible is crucial for efficiency.
 Use version control systems like Git to track your changes and collaborate with others.
 Organize your files and code using well-structured directories and naming conventions.
 Finally, use task management tools like Trello or Asana to keep track of your to-dos and deadlines.

+# 2024-02-27
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first; optimize only when necessary and after profiling.
+Remember that simplicity, readability, and modularity often lead to better performance in the long run."

+This quote emphasizes that striving for efficiency too early in the development process can result in complex, hard-to-maintain code.
+It's more prudent to ensure your code is correct and easily understandable before refining it for speed improvements.
+Always measure performance before optimizing and favor structured, clean solutions over hasty optimizations based on assumptions.